harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/builder/notes/Builder Design Patterns in Java.md

 ```

-To Apply Builder Design Patter we need a New Class to Collect Data Variables and
+To Apply Builder Design Patter we need a New Class to `Collect Data Variables` and
-after the user fills all parameter data we Create Object from Student Class so we need
+after the user fills all parameter data we `Create Object` from Student Class so we need
 to Declare ‘SimpleStudentBuilder’ class.

 ## Notes :
-- We need to Declare this class ‘SimpleStudentBuilder’ inner in Student Class because we need to change Student Constructor to private and an inner class,
+- We need to Declare this class ‘SimpleStudentBuilder’ inner in Student Class because we need to change Student Constructor to `private` and an `inner class`,
   we can init the new object form Student.
-- We Need also Declare ‘SimpleStudentBuilder’ Static because we can use it from outer class and not init object from student :)
+- We Need also Declare ‘SimpleStudentBuilder’ `Static` because we can use it from outer class and not init object from student :)

 ## SimpleStudentBuilder Class: